 - - Theology and Ethics in the Modern World (1st year undergrad module; seminars)

-I have previously contributed teaching to the following other classes at Nottingham: Justice (a quarter of the lectures as well as syllabus design); Philosophy of Religion (seminars); Body and Soul (seminars); Foundation Arts (Post-modernism and Post-structuralism; Post-genderism and Post-humanism); Metaphysics and Continental Philosophy (Distance Learning MA Residential Study Week 2017).
+I have previously contributed teaching to the following other classes at Nottingham: Justice (a quarter of the lectures as well as syllabus design); Philosophy of Religion (seminars); Body and Soul (seminars); Metaphysics and Continental Philosophy (Distance Learning MA Residential Study Week 2017).

 I have also taught some one-off sessions for other institutions: Existentialism and Ethics (Sutton Trust Summer School 2016); Habit and Identity (Sutton Trust Summer School 2017); Metaphysics and Virtue Ethics (Guest teacher for the Oxbridge Academic Programs 'Philosophy and Ethics' Scotland Summer School, 2017).

-My research interests are broadly in the areas of contemporary continental philosophy (especially metaphysics and philosophical anthropology), philosophy as a way of life, post-secular political… read more
+My research interests are broadly in the intersections between continental philosophy and theology, especially metaphysics, philosophical anthropology, philosophy as a way of life, philosophy of… read more

 LEUNG, K.H., 2017.
 'The Inalienable Alien: Giorgio Agamben and the Political Ontology of Hong Kong.'
 Educational Philosophy and Theory.
 (Online First.)